BravoSierraAlpha/homebridge-applescript-status/README.md

 ======================

 Supports triggering AppleScript commands on the HomeBridge platform using either files or text commands set in the config.
+Additionally AppleScript can be used to provide a status for each accessory in order to keep the accessory in sync with whatever it's controlling.

 ## Installation